mialkin/docs/dotnet/libraries/hangfire/hangfire.md

 <img src="hangfire-workflow.webp" width="500px"/>

-Hangfire allows to perform *fire-and-forget*, *delayed* and *recurring* jobs inside ASP.NET applications.
+Hangfire allows to perform *fire-and-forget*, *delayed*, *recurring*, *continuation* and *batches* jobs inside ASP.NET applications.
 CPU and I/O intensive, long-running and short-running jobs are supported.

 **Fire-and-forget tasks** are background jobs that are executed by dedicated worker pool threads as soon as possible.

 **Delayed tasks** are scheduled background jobs that are executed only after a given amount of time.

 **Recurring tasks** are scheduled background jobs are executed only after a given amount of time.

+**Continuations tasks** are background jobs that are executed when its parent job has been finished.

 ## Usage scenarios